elections-and-voting-processes

 The Early Years of Voting Rights

-• 1789: The first presidential election, where only a small fraction of the population could vote.
+- 1789: The first presidential election, where only a small fraction of the population—roughly 6% of free white men—could vote.
+Women, African Americans (both free and enslaved), Native Americans, and non-property owners were systematically excluded.

-• 1790: The Naturalization Act limited citizenship to “free white persons,” excluding many groups.
+- 1790: The Naturalization Act limited citizenship to "free white persons," excluding many groups from naturalizing and, consequently, from voting in states that tied citizenship to the franchise.

 The 19th Century and Expanding Suffrage

-The 19th century saw a gradual expansion of voting rights, driven by various social movements and changing attitudes towards democracy.
+The 19th century saw gradual expansion of voting rights, driven by various social movements and changing attitudes toward democracy.
+Yet the gains were uneven and often followed by harsh backlash.

 The Fight for Women's Suffrage

-The struggle for women’s voting rights gained momentum in the late 19th and early 20th centuries, culminating in significant legislative changes.
+The struggle for women's voting rights gained momentum in the late 19th and early 20th centuries, culminating in significant legislative changes after decades of activism.

 The Civil Rights Movement and Voting Access

 The Civil Rights Movement of the 1950s and 1960s was pivotal in addressing racial discrimination in voting.
-Activists fought against systemic barriers that disenfranchised African Americans.
+Activists fought against systemic barriers that disenfranchised African Americans across the South and beyond.

 Modern Challenges and Developments